How to apply for FEMA assistance after Hurricane Ian

-Florida homeowners and renters who were affected by Hurricane Ian may apply for FEMA disaster assistance.
+ATLANTA — Florida homeowners and renters in Charlotte, Collier, DeSoto, Hardee, Hillsborough, Lee, Manatee, Orange, Osceola, Pinellas, Polk, Sarasota and Seminole counties who were affected by Hurricane Ian may apply for FEMA disaster assistance.

 Survivors can apply for disaster assistance at www.disasterassistance.gov, by calling 800-621-3362 from 7 a.m. to 11 p.m.
 Eastern Time, or by using the FEMA mobile app.
 If you use a relay service such as video relay service (VRS), captioned telephone service or others, give FEMA the number for that service.